TestStack/uia-custom-pattern-managed/README.md

 }
 ```

 The final part is the **registration info container for the pattern** and registration itself.
-It is another mechanical transformation of the provider mostly (`WpfAppWithAdvTextControl\CaretPositionPattern.cs`):
+It is another mechanical transformation of the provider mostly ([here](https://github.com/ivan-danilov/uia-custom-pattern-managed/blob/master/WpfAppWithAdvTextControl/CaretPositionPattern.cs)):

 ```csharp
 public class CaretPositionPattern : CustomPatternBase<ICaretPositionProvider, ICaretPositionPattern>